 A three-day traffic count was conducted to identify the peak hour at the intersection.
 The peak hour was determined to be from 9:00 AM to 10:00 AM, during which an average of 3,758 vehicles passed through the intersection over the three days.
 Additionally, 318 pedestrians crossed the intersection during the same period.
-Figure 3 shows the hourly traffic flow in the intersection.
 On Day 1, 3,713 vehicles were recorded during the peak hour, followed by 4,005 vehicles on Day 2 and 3,555 vehicles on Day 3.
-The directional traffic volume is presented in table 1.